foam-framework/foam2/src/foam/nanos/rope/README.md

 #### Idea behind it

-At an abstract level, ROPE utilizes the built in FOAM relationship framework to allow the user of the FOAM framework to perform authorization checks based on previously declared relationships and the level of authorization they are configured to be granted.
+Developers can use ROPE to perform authorization checks based on relationships between models.
+The idea is that we can determine whether or not a user is authorized to access a given object by following a chain of relationships between objects from the object being accessed back to the user.
+If a suitable chain is found, then the user is granted access.
+Each link in the chain (called a "Rope") can be configured to allow certain accesses via it and disallow others.

 The ROPE authorization system searches the tree formed by these relationships and their implied permissions to see if the object trying to perform an operation on another object is in some way connected to it through the relationship framework in a way that would imply it being able to have some desired permissions.
 This allows for the formation of very complex and flexible nets of permissions to be defined without the need for any of it to be hard coded into its corresponding locations in a hard to manage and modify mess; it is all defined by ROPEs.